-During the Insights Online Week I delivered a workshop on 'Asking Good Questions' developed by Dr Lani Watson, and supported two groups of undergraduate students through the entire week by facilitating discussions and answering questions to help them develop their ideas for their group projects (a digital artefact for a time capsule reflecting about today's world of work).
+During the Insights Online Weeks in February and June 2021 I delivered a workshop on 'Asking Good Questions' developed by Dr Lani Watson.
+I was also responsible for supporting two groups of undergraduate students through the entire week each time by facilitating discussions and helping them develop their ideas for their group projects (a 'digital artefact' for a time capsule reflecting about today's world of work).
 I was also in charge of reviewing their projects, as well as of preparing and providing feedback to each group.

 In that role, I was also in charge of attracting international funds of technical cooperation from Multilateral Development Banks (IADB, CAF, etc.) to support Chile's Sustainable Energy Programme and Chile's Energy Agenda, as well as energy integration studies with Argentina and Peru.
 In parallel, I was involved in the negotiations and implementation of the German-Chilean Energy Partnership along with the German BMWi.

 Multilateral Projects Coordinator, International Cooperation Programme, Chile's National Commission for Scientific and Technological Research (October 2011 - May 2014)